 An examination of data on research and development (R&D) provides one narrative that is consistent with this argument.
 Figure 13 shows that the proportion of US business sector R&D paid for by the federal government has declined significantly over time.
 Moreover, the effect of government spending shocks on R&D has undergone a shift in the post-1980 period.
-This is clear from an extended version of our benchmark VAR model that includes total business R&D as an additional endogenous variable.
-The left panel of figure 14 shows the response of R&D to a spending shock during the pre and post-1980 sample.
+This is clear from an extended version of our benchmark VAR model that includes total business R&D as an additional endogenous variable.20The left panel of figure 14 shows the response of R&D to a spending shock during the pre and post-1980 sample.
 The right panel of this figure shows the contribution of spending shocks to the forecast error variance (FEV) of this variable.
 During the pre-1980 period, spending increases are associated with a rise in R&D of 0.5% at the two year horizon.
 Spending shocks are important for R&D fluctuations in this sub-sample with a contribution of around 20% at medium and long horizons.
-In the post-1980 period, the impact of the spending shock is substantially smaller in magnitude and persistence.
-In addition, the contribution of the spending shock to the FEV of R&D is halved after 1980.
+In the post-1980 period, the impact of the spending shock to the FEV of R&D is halved after 1980.

-20As the data on R&D is available only at an annual frequency from the national science foundation, we proceed as follows.
+$^{^{20}}$ As the data on R&D is available only at an annual frequency from the national science foundation, we proceed as follows.
 Over the full sample, we estimate a mixed frequency VAR (MFVAR see Schorfheide and Song (2015) for details) model where we assume that the available annual observations on R&D are an average of the unobserved quarterly data.
 We use the estimated quarterly observations on R&D from this model (i.e the posterior median of the draws of quarterly R&D data) in our BVAR estimated on the sub-sample before and after 1980.